-Students who have not attended at least once by the 10 percent date of the class may be administratively dropped as a “No Show.”
+Students who have not attended at least once by the Census date of the course may be administratively dropped as a “No Show.”
 No-Show students will be removed from the class roster and will not be allowed to continue in the class.

 Within their respective departmental guidelines, instructors are responsible for stating their own course attendance and tardiness requirements on course syllabi distributed at the beginning of the academic term.
 It is the student’s responsibility to know and understand the attendance requirements for each instructor and to understand how attendance in class might affect his or her final grade.
-Regardless of how attendance is used in grading, faculty are required to keep a timely record of attendance for each student through the end of the semester using a college approved record keeping software.
+Regardless of how attendance is used in grading, faculty are required to keep a timely record of attendance for each student through the end of the semester using college-approved, record-keeping software.

-Attendance in online (Internet and Hybrid) courses is measured not only by completion of an initial enrollment verification assignment (within the first 10% of the semester) but also by completion of the required coursework and/or online participation, as defined by the instructor on the course syllabus.
-In Hybrid courses, students MUST meet on the required meeting dates specified (first class meeting, lab, etc.).
-See www.cfcc.edu for course information.
+Attendance in online (Internet, Internet Synchronous, Hybrid, Blended, and Hyflex) courses is measured not only by completion of an initial enrollment verification assignment (on or before the Census Date of the course) but also by completion of the required coursework and/or online participation, as defined by the instructor on the course syllabus.
+In courses with synchronous meeting times (Internet Synchronous, Hybrid, and Blended), students MUST meet on the required meeting dates specified (first class meeting, lab, etc.).
+Log into MyCFCC from the CFCC website for course information or contact your instructor.

-Attendance policy for students enrolling in a gateway course with a mandatory support course: Students who enroll in a math or English gateway course with a mandatory support course must attend at least 80% of the meeting dates in both the gateway and the support course.
-Students who exceed the maximum allowable absences in either the gateway or the support course may be administratively withdrawn by the instructor and may receive a grade of “W” for both courses.
+Attendance policy for students enrolling in a prerequisite English or math course: Students who enroll in a prerequisite math or English course must attend at least 80% of the meeting dates.
+Students who exceed the maximum allowable absences in the prerequisite support course may be administratively withdrawn by the instructor and may receive a grade of “W”.

 Special note: Some programs may require that students participate in instructional activities during a holiday or semester break when students are normally off.
 When such occurs, students must participate.
 Some examples are Marine Technology and Veterinary Medical Technology.